OpenRefine/OpenRefine/docs/docs/manual/expressions.md

 | `with("european union".split(" "), a, forEach(a, v, v.length()))`                	| [ 8, 5 ] |
 | `with("european union".split(" "), a, forEach(a, v, v.length()).sum() / a.length())` | 6.5  	|

-#### filter(expression a, variable v, expression test)
+#### filter(e1, variable v, e test)

-Evaluates expression a to an array.
+Evaluates expression e1 to an array.
 Then for each array element, binds its value to variable v, evaluates expression test - which should return a boolean.
 If the boolean is true, pushes v onto the result array.

 | Expression                                 	| Result    	|
 | ---------------------------------------------- | ------------- |
 | `filter([ 3, 4, 8, 7, 9 ], v, mod(v, 2) == 1)` | [ 3, 7, 9 ] |

-#### forEach(expression a, variable v, expression e)
+#### forEach(e1, variable v, e2)

-Evaluates expression a to an array.
-Then for each array element, binds its value to variable v, evaluates expression e, and pushes the result onto the result array.
+Evaluates expression e1 to an array.
+Then for each array element, binds its value to variable v, evaluates expression e2, and pushes the result onto the result array.

 | Expression                             	| Result          	|
 | ------------------------------------------ | ------------------- |
 | `forEach([ 3, 4, 8, 7, 9 ], v, mod(v, 2))` | [ 1, 0, 0, 1, 1 ] |

-#### forEachIndex(expression a, variable i, variable v, expression e)
+#### forEachIndex(e1, variable i, variable v, e2)

-Evaluates expression a to an array.
-Then for each array element, binds its index to variable i and its value to variable v, evaluates expression e, and pushes the result onto the result array.
+Evaluates expression e1 to an array.
+Then for each array element, binds its index to variable i and its value to variable v, evaluates expression e2, and pushes the result onto the result array.

 | Expression                                                                  	| Result                  	|
 | ------------------------------------------------------------------------------- | --------------------------- |
 | `forEachIndex([ "anne", "ben", "cindy" ], i, v, (i + 1) + ". " + v).join(", ")` | 1. anne, 2. ben, 3. cindy |

-#### forRange(n from, n to, n step, variable v, expression e)
+#### forRange(n from, n to, n step, variable v, e)

 Iterates over the variable v starting at from, incrementing by step each time while less than to.
 At each iteration, evaluates expression e, and pushes the result onto the result array.

-#### forNonBlank(expression o, variable v, expression eNonBlank, expression eBlank)
+#### forNonBlank(e, variable v, expression eNonBlank, expression eBlank)

-Evaluates expression o.
-If it is non-blank, binds its value to variable v, evaluates expression eNonBlank and returns the result.
-Otherwise (if o evaluates to blank), evaluates expression eBlank and returns that result instead.
+Evaluates expression e.
+If it is non-blank, forNonBlank() binds its value to variable v, evaluates expression eNonBlank and returns the result.
+Otherwise (if o evaluates to blank), forNonBlank() evaluates expression eBlank and returns that result instead.

 Unlike other GREL functions beginning with "for", forNonBlank() is not iterative. forNonBlank() essentially offers a shorter syntax to achieving the same outcome by using the isNonBlank() function within an "if" statement.